hc825b/hc825b.github.io/_posts/2019-01-22-phd-thesis-ideas.markdown

 ## Related Topics

 + "Static and Dynamic Analysis of Timed Distributed Traces", Duggirala et al, RTSS 2012
-+ "Safety verification for linear systems", Duggirala et al, EMSOFT 2013
++ "Verification of Annotated Models from Executions", Duggirala et al, EMSOFT 2013

   - Definition of traces and numerical simulation